shreyabhandari0220/OATutor-Tooling/README.md

 Taxonomy: If it exists, a link to the skill taxonomy which specifies the order of the KC's.
 This field is optional.

+Variabilization: If it exists, each cell in this column will contain group(s) of variable-value matching.
+Variable that appears in problem or answer text will have one of its possible values selected at random, which will replace the variable name in the problem text.
+This field is optional.

 ## Text Formatting
 OpenITS supports mathematical notation so that questions can render properly and more easily for students to see.
 There are two options when it comes to math notation.
 First, content creators can use OpenITS' mathematical notation itself, but this math notation has specific formatting rules and only supports a limited amount of math operations, which will be explained below.
 For broader math/symbol support, content creators can write their content directly in LaTex and wrap the LaTex portions of their content in "$$" which tells the system to process it as LaTex.